In this tutorial, you will learn how to access the workbook, worksheet and Cell contents using LibreOffice Calc basic macros.

 my_sheets as an array.
 To access them, we have to use subscripts like Sheets(0), Sheets(1) so on.
 Note that the subscript starts at zero in Basic.

 my_doc = ThisComponent my_sheets = my_doc.Sheets sheet_count = my_sheets.Count

-Once we get a handle of a sheet using
+Once we get a handle on sheet using

 getCellByPosition method.
-Typical way of accessing a cell as below.
+A typical way of accessing a cell is as below:

-Note that first arguments of getCellByPosition is column and then row.
+getCellByPosition is a column and then a row.